sarosh2/Skarta/README.md

 If you don't have a 1920 x 1080 display available to you, you can still try running the game, but results may vary.

-How to start the game:
+### How to start the game:

-There are two ways you can play the game.
+There are three ways you can play the game.

 1. The folder named "Game" is an intellij project folder.
    If you have IntelliJ IDEA or IntelliJ IDEA Community Edition, open the IDE and open the "Game" folder as a project.